 Explore Ontario’s Archaeology

-The Museum of Ontario Archaeology is dedicated to enriching the lives of Canadians through the creation and dissemination of knowledge about the archaeology of Ontario.
+Welcome to the Museum of Ontario Archaeology.
+We are is dedicated to enriching the lives of Canadians through the creation and dissemination of knowledge about the archaeology of Ontario.

 Archaeology brings the stories of how people lived to life.
 These stories connect us to our shared human heritage and give us a sense of place in the world.
 At the Museum of Ontario Archaeology (MOA), we believe that archaeology is (first and foremost) about people and that by connecting with and sharing our stories we understand and appreciate each other more.

 Our programs are designed to make learning about archaeology fun for people of all ages.
 They’re great for field trips, birthday celebrations, and family outings.